istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

         numTrustedProxies: <VALUE>
 {{< /text >}}

-For example, if you have a cloud based LB, a reverse proxy and then the Istio gateway proxy then `<VALUE>` would be 2.
+For example, if you have a cloud based Load Balancer, a reverse proxy and then the Istio gateway proxy then `<VALUE>` would be 2.

 {{< idea >}}